This post was updated on Aug 23, 2023

 Then you are pretending and you are not in the present moment.

-Step 3) Remember you are worthy of love.
+Remember you are worthy of love.
 And the most powerful love comes from within you.
 Don’t depend on your partner for love.
 Instead, increase your love for yourself.
 Love your uniqueness, your views, your personality, and your gifts.

-Step 4) Identify ways you would like to express the best in yourself and take actions that reflect your best self.
+Identify ways you would like to express the best in yourself and take actions that reflect your best self.
 You deserve to be treated with respect.
 Don’t allow yourself to be treated any less than your best self deserves.

-Step 5) Be willing to change.
+Be willing to change.
 Real change starts with healing and repairing yourself.
 This step includes dealing with feelings, grieving and healing from past wounds.
 Healing allows you to reconnect to yourself with self-compassion and self-love.
 This is best done with the help of a professional who specializes in addictive relationships.

 Remember you are worthy of happiness and love, and a healthy relationship.
 You can have relational freedom.
+If you wish to learn how to create meaningful connections and overcome addictive relationships, then contact PIVOT.